-In Blade Runner 2049, the most interesting ideas are portrayed in the AI character Joi and her relation with K.
+The most interesting ideas in Blade Runner 2049 are portrayed in the AI character Joi and her relation with male protagonist K.

+Their relation is not shown as unproblematic.
+In an early scene K. remarks – while watching an old clip – that Rachael likes Decker, but he is answered coldly that everybody likes to be asked questions.
+This points out to him (and us) that replicant Rachael was programmed to act like she did, not because she liked Decker.
 K. himself likes his AI system Joi.
-He wants to do nice things for her, show her the world and kiss her in the rain.
+He wants to do nice things for her, he wants to show her the world and kiss her in the rain.
 She is sweet for him too, she flips happily through her wardrobe of possible looks, she proposes to read Nabokov, and later on she even gives her life for him.
-After this, the commercial for Joi (the bridge-scene) talks to K and she calls him Joe.
-Exactly like his Joi did, which played a meaningful role in the movie.
-Again, we are confronted with the fact that she was programmed to be like that.
-And the ad ‘everything you want to hear’ doesn’t lie, Joi did say everything he wanted to hear.
+After her death a commercial for Joi (the bridge-scene) talks to K and she calls him Joe.
+Exactly like his Joi used to do, which played a meaningful role between them.
+Again, we are confronted with the fact that she was programmed to act the way she did.
+And the ad ‘everything you want to hear’ doesn’t lie: Joi did say everything he wanted to hear.

 Even in this cynical coloring, Joi is convincing – while we all should know better – as truly loving.